What is echocardiography imaging?

-Echocardiograms, which are also known as cardiac ultrasounds, are used to look at the heart of a child or fetus as it works.
-It is a simple, painless procedure done in the same way that ultrasound pictures are taken of a fetus in a pregnant woman’s womb.
+Echocardiography, also known as cardiac ultrasound, is a way to look at the heart and how it works.
+This simple, painless procedure is done the same way as an ultrasound of a fetus in someone who is pregnant.

 What’s special about the experience at Seattle Children’s?

 - Seattle Children’s does a huge volume of echocardiograms for babies and children — more than 1,000 every month.

 - Through telemedicine, we also interpret about 1,500 echocardiograms each year done at remote hospitals around the region — Washington, Alaska, Montana and Idaho.